JohnCosta27/RealTimeTradingSystem/README.md

 A platform that allows multiple users to buy and sell resources, in real time.
 Call it a stock exchange if you will.

+## Dependencies
+- Nodejs version 18 or above
+- Pnpm (I used version 8, but I believe most are fine).
+- Golang (Used 1.20)
+- Docker and Docker Compose

 ## Technologies

 ### Backend